KireinaHoro/research-plan/main.typ

 order to be deployed large scale.
 First and foremost we need to verify that the smart @nic's _functional correctness_.
 We first need to specify what is the correct behaviour of the smart @nic and OS formally, by defining _contracts_ for each part of the system.
+Some of these contracts can be automatically derived from protocols imposed by existing components of the system, for example a model of the cache-coherence protocol.
+We will also need to specify some parts of the system by hand.

-For each component, we have to prove that it upholds the assigned contract for the given interface: we verify hardware components with @abv and software components with program verifiers.
+After acquiring specifications for each component, we then have to prove that the implementation upholds the formal contract.
+We verify hardware components with various @abv techniques and software components with program verifiers.
-We can then compose all components, abstract away implementation details, and prove the higher-level correctness property.
+We can then compose all specifications of components, abstract away implementation details, and prove the higher-level correctness property.

 == Progress to Date #lim[ca #half page]